ozel/DIY_particle_detector/README.md

 More photos of finished builds from users around the world can be found in the [picture gallery](https://github.com/ozel/DIY_particle_detector/wiki/Gallery).
 The open hardware design in this repository is relased under the terms of the CERN Open Hardware Licence V1.2.
-Usage guidelines and legal requirements for users of his license can be found [here](https://ohwr.org/project/cernohl/wikis/Documents/CERN-OHL-version-1.2).
+Usage guidelines and legal requirements for users of this license can be found [here](https://ohwr.org/project/cernohl/wikis/Documents/CERN-OHL-version-1.2).
 ### Detector Variants
 The same circuit board is used with two partially different sets of components in two assembly variants.
 For electronic beginners, starting with the electron-detector version is *highly recommended* over the alpha-spectrometer.